broadinstitute/sam/README.md

 You can then start Sam against dev DBs or local DBs following the instructions below.

+#### Get on the Broad VPN
+You need to be on the non-split VPN to perform the next steps

 #### Credentials
 You'll need to authenticate with Google to run the `kubectl` commands.
 To run Sam locally, dev credentials are required.